Balu-Varanasi/docs/docs/llmstack/saml-authentication.md

 ## Step 2: Register Your Application with Microsoft Entra
+Follow the steps defined in the official [Quickstart](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/add-application-portal) guide to configure a Microsoft Entra ID application.

+To configure SSO endpoints, refer the below image.
 ![SSO - SAML - Microsoft Entra ID Configuration](/img/microsoft-entra-id-saml-sso.png)

+When configuring the SAML signing certificate in Microsoft Entra ID, you'll encounter options to specify how the SAML tokens should be signed and what algorithm should be used for the signing.
+Here's what we need to know about each option:

+1. **Signing Option**: This setting determines which parts of the SAML tokens provided by Microsoft Entra ID during the authentication process will be digitally signed.
+The options are:
+   - **Sign SAML response**: This option signs the entire SAML response that includes the assertion.
+It ensures the integrity of the response from Microsoft Entra ID but not the assertion itself.
+   - **Sign SAML assertion**: This option signs just the assertion within the SAML response.
+The assertion contains the authentication and authorization data, and signing it ensures its integrity.
+   - **Sign SAML response and assertion**: This option provides the highest level of security by signing both the entire response and the assertion within it.
+It is generally the recommended setting as it ensures the integrity of both the response and the contained assertion.

+2. **Signing Algorithm**: This setting specifies the cryptographic hashing algorithm used to sign the SAML tokens.
+The options are:
+   - **SHA-1**: An older hashing algorithm that is faster but considered less secure due to vulnerabilities that have been discovered over time.
+   - **SHA-256**: A more secure hashing algorithm that is part of the SHA-2 family.
+It provides a longer hash value and is designed to counteract the vulnerabilities found in SHA-1.
+It is recommended to use SHA-256 for better security.

+### Recommendations:

+- **Signing Option**: Choose to "Sign SAML response and assertion" for the highest security level, ensuring that both the response and the assertion are verified as coming from a trusted source without tampering.

+- **Signing Algorithm**: Opt for SHA-256, given its enhanced security properties over SHA-1.
+This is especially important for applications that handle sensitive information or operate in environments where security is a primary concern.

 #### References:
 1. [SAML authentication with Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/architecture/auth-saml)